KingdomBuilders/kingdombuilders.github.io/_posts/2015-07-14-inspired-words.md

 Fast forward 100 years and we find a VERY different situation for our pastors.
 There are hundreds of church choices for each city, conferences EVERY weekend near or far and MANY distractions to keep the people away from the pews.
 This obviously is a different world and if we do not adapt we will be left behind and eventually forgotten.

-**How do we keep with the times but maintain our values?**
+> How do we keep with the times but maintain our values?

-**How do we continue to honor and respect the word of God but join the world of online production?**
+> How do we continue to honor and respect the word of God but join the world of online production?

+### Share
 There is a way to join the online world in a way that will promote and encourage ways that bring light and life.
 You may have a small church but it is not a small world.
 The internet opened up the world years ago and it continues to reach farther than we ever imagined.

 We as Christians can use this online world as a platform to express and further the message of the gospel and the love of Christ.
 No need to leave your town or set up tents any longer – just have the ability to preach the word that God has given you.